RedisGears/RedisGears/docs/docs/Development.md

 redis.register_function("hello", (function() { return"Hello World" }));
 ```

-This file can be send to be evaluated by Triggers and Functions using `redis-cli`.
+This file can be sent to be evaluated by Triggers and Functions using `redis-cli`.
 From the project root directory, run the following:

 ```bash
 redis-cli -x RG.FUNCTION LOAD < ./dist/main.js